This conference examines key issues around hate crime policy in England and Wales.

-This conference will be an opportunity for key stakeholders and policymakers to discuss priorities for the new government - with heightened public and political focus on this area of policy.
+It will be an opportunity for key stakeholders and policymakers to discuss priorities for the new government - with heightened public and political focus on this area of policy.

-With initial work by the Law Commission, underway the seminar will include a keynote address from Professor Penney Lewis, the Commissioner leading on this work.
+With initial work by the Law Commission underway, the seminar will include a keynote address from Professor Penney Lewis, the Commissioner leading on this work.

 Delegates will discuss the future scope of hate crime legislation and its enforcement - including the Government’s commitment to introducing online harms legislation to protect children and vulnerable adults from digital threats as outlined in the Queen’s Speech.

 We also expect attendees to consider wider related issues, including prevention strategies and support for those affected by hate crime.

 The seminar follows the most recent Home Office data on recorded hate crime incidence, which showed a 10% year-on-year rise overall, with specific surges in the number of incidents relating to disability, sexual orientation, and anti-Semitism.